Lillie Connolly: Emigration to the United States

 In the Autumn of 1903, James Connolly thought that he and his family would be better off living in the United States, due to the little progress the Irish Socialist Party was making.
 He went ahead on his own, and it took some months to save enough money to rent a house and send tickets for his family to join him, which he was able to do in July 1904.
 This followed a two month period during which Connolly was seriously ill, when her husband feared she would die.
 Their daughter, Mona, died on 4 August 1904 on the eve of their planned departure for the United States, after an accident in which her apron caught on fire while she was working in the kitchen.
 The Connollys never recovered from this tragedy.

 Connolly and her other children passed through Ellis Island a few days later in August 1904, being reunited with her husband.
 The family lived in a large house at 76 Ingalls Avenue, later moving to Newark.
 The family moved to The Bronx in 1907, where Connolly worked as a washerwoman to supplement her husband's unstable earnings.

 Return to Ireland

 In 1910, the family moved back to Ireland when James was offered a job as organiser in James Larkin's Irish Transport and General Workers' Union, living in the South Lotts Road in Ringsend.
 Connolly and the children moved to Belfast to help secure employment for their daughters, Nora and Ina.
 They lived at 1 Glenalina Terrace near the Falls Road.
 For a period, James lived at Constance Markievicz's home in Dublin.
-James would travel up the north every weekend.
+James would travel up to east Ulster every weekend.
 When her husband went on hunger strike while he was imprisoned during the 1913 Lockout, Connolly travelled from Belfast to the Mansion House and successfully demanded that Lord Aberdeen order his release.
 Connolly found life in Belfast hard, and became very isolated despite her daughters' best efforts.